aadilahmed/achievement-tracker-cli-project/README.md

 * Sign in and create an account to add games to your games list
 * Track completion of each video game's achievements.
 Set an achievement as "Unlocked" once you've completed it.

+## Installation Instructions
+Run the command `pipenv install` then `pipenv shell` to start the virtual environment.
+Move to the \lib directory and run the command `python cli.py` to start the application.

 ## Files
 ### cli.py
 * Contains the script for running the cli application.